-Proceeds from self-operated Web games are collected from players through the sale of game points.
+Changyou continued to operate a small portfolio of self-operated Web games after its sale of the Shenzhen 7Road in 2015.
+Proceeds from those self-operated Web games are collected from players through the sale of game points.

-Licensed Out Games
+Licensed-Out Games

 Changyou also authorizes third parties to operate its online games.
-Licensed out games include PC games, mobile games and Web games developed in house and mobile games jointly developed with third-party developers.
+Licensed out games include PC games and mobile games developed in house and mobile games jointly developed with third-party developers.
 Changyou receives monthly revenue-based royalty payments from all the third-party licensee operators.
 Changyou receives additional up-front license fees from certain third-party licensee operators who are entitled to an exclusive right to operate Changyou's games in specified geographic areas.
 Since Changyou is obligated to provide post-sale services, the initial license fees are recognized as revenue ratably over the license period, and the monthly revenue-based royalty payments are recognized when relevant services are delivered, provided that collectability is reasonably assured.
 Changyou views the third-party licensee operators as Changyou's customers and recognizes revenues on a net basis, as Changyou does not have the primary responsibility for fulfillment and acceptability of the game services.
-Changyou remits to the third-party developers a preagreed percentage of revenues from jointly developed and licensed out mobile games, and recognizes revenues on a net basis.
+Changyou remits to the third-party developers a pre-agreed percentage of revenues from jointly developed and licensed out mobile games, and recognizes revenues on a net basis.

-Other revenues
+Other Revenues